rywards/learnsecurecoding/lessons/CWE-680 Integer Overflow to Buffer Overflow.md

 **Example**

-The following example is an example in c from https://cwe.mitre.org/data/definitions/190.html, and illustrates an integer overflow to buffer overflow.
+The following example is in c from https://cwe.mitre.org/data/definitions/190.html, and illustrates an integer overflow to buffer overflow.
 ```c
 nresp = packet_get_int();
 if (nrest > 0)